Some reasons you may want to refinance:

-Some reasons you may want to refinance:

 Frequently Asked Questions

 Your first step is to contact MACLT before considering a refinance or home equity line of credit (HELOC).
-If you live at a condo association, make sure they know early on as well.
+If you live at a condo association, make sure the condo association president knows early on as well.
 Both MACLT and your condo association (if applicable) are peripherally involved in the process because of your ground lease agreement with us.
 MACLT is required to be provided a copy of mortgage paperwork and to approve the loan amount so that you do not take out more on your home than it is worth.